 Swiss Life builds and maintains professional and constructive relationships with tax authorities in all the jurisdictions where it operates.
-For material transactions or tax events Swiss Life may engage on a real-time basis with relevant tax authorities to agree or clarify the application of tax legislation to the transaction or tax event.
-As a large business, Swiss Life is subject to annual tax audits in several countries, during which Swiss Life may discuss and agree the status of current, future and past tax risks.
+For material transactions or tax events Swiss Life may engage with relevant tax authorities on a real time basis to agree or clarify the application of tax legislation to a transaction or tax event.
+As a large business Swiss Life is subject to annual tax audits in several countries, during which Swiss Life may discuss and agree the status of current, future and past tax risks.